oDCM - Web Scraping 101 (Tutorial)

 • Recall: what “seeds” do we need to gather?

-Narrowing down our extraction
+Narrowing down (II)

 • Let us explore the site structure a bit more